ioakowuah/TransBorder-Freight-Data-Analysis/README.md

 - What is the most used mode of transportation of goods?
 - What is the trend of the value of goods transported over the years?
 - What is top 4 states in the USA with high value of goods transported and by what type of trade?
-- What is the weight of goods transported across the month and country?
+- What is the weight of goods transported across the month and country(Canada and Mexico)?
 - Provide Data-Driven Recommendations.

 ---